personalrobotics/aikido/aikido/include/aikido/statespace/README.md

 In both cases, you must remember to call `space.deallocateState(state)` to avoid leaking memory.
-We provide a `ScopedState` class that combines the functionality of `StateHandle` with RAII memory management.
-Similar to `StateHandle`, this convenience comes at the cost of additional memory usage:
+We provide a `ScopedState` class that combines the functionality of `StateHandle` with RAII memory management:
 ```c++
 RealVectorStateSpace::ScopedState scoped_state(&space);
 state_handle.getValue() = Eigen::Vector2d(1., 2.);
 ```

-Our general advice is:

-- Avoid creating large numbers of `StateHandle` or `ScopedState`
-- Use `ScopedState` in all other situations to avoid manual resource management
-- Guarantee that `StateSpace` and `State` outlive all of their `StateHandle`s
+For typical use, we *strongly* recommend using `ScopedState` to avoid manual memory management.
+However, the convenience of `StateHandle` and `ScopedState` comes at the cost of memory overhead.
+We suggest avoiding these classes, by using the operations provided by `StateSpace`, in performance-critical code.
+This is especially important when creating a large number of states, e.g. when implementing a sample-based motion planner.

 ### Working with `CompoundStateSpace`